jorgegv/rage1/doc/DATAGEN.md

     not specified, or we are compiling for 48K model, it will go into lowmem area

 * `TRACKER`: enables a music tracker in your game.
-Currently Arkos Tracker 2 is the supported player, but other trackers can be easily integrated (open an issue if you need another one!).
+Currently Arkos 2 and Vortex trackers are supported, but other trackers can be easily integrated (open an issue if you need another one!).
 Arguments:
   * `TYPE`: (optional) currently only `arkos2` value is supported, and specified by default
   * `IN_GAME_SONG`: (optional) the song that will be played during the game.